sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

                 .. seealso:: Have a look at our mooc video that describes the :ref:`mooc-job-lifecycle` step by step.

-To run your application on the Grid you need to describe its requirements in a specific language called ``job description language`` (JDL).
+To run your application on the Grid you need to describe its requirements in a specific language called **job description language** (JDL).
 This is similar to the information that we need to specify when we run jobs using a batch scheduling system like :ref:`pbs`, although it is slightly more complex as we are now scheduling jobs across multiple sites.

-Except for the application requirements, you also need to specify in the JDL the content of the *input/output sandboxes*.
+Except for the application requirements, you also need to specify in the :abbr:`JDL (Job Description Language)` the content of the *input/output sandboxes*.
 These sandboxes allow you to transfer data to or from the Grid.
 The input sandbox contains all the files that you want to send with your job to the worker node, like e.g. a script that you want executed.
-The output sandbox contains all the files that you want to have transferred back to the UI.
+The output sandbox contains all the files that you want to have transferred back to the :abbr:`UI (User Interface)`.

 .. note:: The amount of data that you can transfer using the sandboxes is very limited, in the order of a few megabytes (less than **100MB**).
 This means that you should normally limit the input sandbox to a few script files and the output sandbox to the stderr and stdout files.

 Once you have the jdl ready, you can submit it to multiple clusters with ``glite-*`` commands.
 The Workload Management System (WMS) will schedule your job on a Grid worker node.
 The purpose of WMS is to distribute and manage tasks across computing resources.
 More specifically, the WMS will accept your job, assign it to the most appropriate Computing Element (CE), record the job status and retrieve the output.